 Students and Alumni of the Drama Therapy Program

 Latille "Tia" Phillips received a BFA in theatre from Stephens College in Columbia, Missouri.
 She spent three years as tour-actor-director with two traveling children's theatre companies.
 Phillips also spent three years living in Miyagi, Japan as a theatre director, creative dramatics teacher, and assistant ESL teacher.
-Currently she is an MFT trainee in two homeless shelters in San Francisco.
+Tia was an MFT trainee in two homeless shelters in San Francisco and is now preparing a Self-Revelatory Performance as her capstone project.

 Roni Alperin (MA '10) works as an MFT Intern at the Living Arts Counseling Center in Oakland, where he offers psychotherapy and drama therapy for individuals, couples, and groups.
 Since 2001, he has used drama to promote healing with diverse populations in both Israel and the United States.
 He is passionate about creating self-revelatory theatre pieces with clients as a therapeutic act and plans to open a drama therapy center in Tel Aviv.

-Claudia Cuentas Oviedo (MA '10) was born in Lima, Peru and has lived in the U.S. for thirteen years.
-She studied movement and expressive arts therapy at the Tamalpa Institute prior to coming to CIIS, and also studied indigenous ways of healing and transformation from around the Americas.
-Oviedo has practiced individual, family, couples, and group therapy in schools, nonprofit organizations, and women's shelters using theater, movement, music, and ritual as primary resources in her drama therapy and healing practices.
+Claudia Cuentas (MA '10) studied music at the National Music Conservatory in Peru, and movement and expressive arts therapy at the Tamalpa Institute, in Kentfield, CA, prior to coming to CIIS.
+Claudia uses music, movement and Drama Therapy to support reconciliation between self, families and communities.
+She has a strong indigenous practice of healing and transformation from around the Americas which she uses in her daily and professional practice.
+Claudia has practiced individual, family, couples, and group therapy in schools, nonprofit organizations, and women's shelters using theater, movement, music, and ritual as primary resources in her drama therapy and healing practices.
+She teaches Planetary Dances and presents Drama Therapy/Expressive Arts therapy workshops at national and international events.

 Toni-Joan (TJ) Alton (MA '09) left her beloved hometown in South Africa to study drama therapy at CIIS.
 She had completed a degree in psychology and drama, and a postgraduate degree in education and drama, and was excited to combine her studies into one modality.
 She is a program director at the local facility where she completed her practicum, working with adolescents and adults who have substance abuse issues, and is now ready to apply for her MFT license.